 Want to get through college cheaper and faster?

 That’s a no-brainer for many high school students and their parents, especially with the rising cost of college tuition.
-And that’s exactly why dual enrollment programs exist.
-They allow high school students to take free college courses and receive both high school and college credit.
+And that’s exactly why Vermont’s Dual Enrollment Program exists.
+It allows high school students to take free college courses and receive both high school and college credit.

-But not all students are welcome to participate in this program… at least not if they attend a private religious school in Vermont.
+But not all students were welcome to participate in this program—at least not if they attended a private religious school.

-That means a student from a secular private school and a student from a religious private school could attend the exact same college course, but only the secular private school could be eligible to receive funding for that course.
+In certain districts, high school students in public schools, secular private schools, and home school can participate in Vermont’s Dual Enrollment Program.
+But students at religious private schools are excluded.
+That means a student from a secular private school and a student from a religious private school could dual-enroll in the exact same college course, but only the secular private school student could be eligible to receive public funding for that course.

 Does that sound fair to you?

-And on August 5, 2020, the U.S. Court of Appeals for the 2nd Circuit halted Vermont's discrimination against students who attend religious schools while the case continues.
-The 2nd Circuit relied on the recent U.S. Supreme Court decision in Espinoza v.
-Montana Department of Revenue, which said that states cannot discriminate when distributing public scholarship money for school tuition.
+- August 2020: The U.S. Court of Appeals for the 2nd Circuit granted an emergency motion for preliminary injunction, halting Vermont's discrimination against students who attend religious schools while the case continued.
+The 2nd Circuit relied on the U.S. Supreme Court's decision in Espinoza v.
+Montana Department of Revenue, which said that states cannot discriminate in a scholarship programs just because families choose religious schools.